Bayesian kernel machine regression-causal mediation analysis: Discussion

 \section{Discussion}

-We have proposed a BKMR--CMA as a way to estimate the direct and indirect effects of an environmental mixture on an outcome through an intermediate variable.
+We have proposed BKMR-CMA as a way to estimate the direct and indirect effects of an environmental mixture on an outcome through an intermediate variable.
 To our knowledge, this is the first method presented in the causal inference literature to estimate these effects when the exposure of interest is a potentially complex mixture, without \emph{a priori} knowledge of the exposure-mediator and exposure-mediator-outcome relationships.
-This method allows for complex relationships between the elements of the mixture, the mediator, and other continuous variables through the joint kernel specification in the outcome model.
+This method allows for complex relationships between the elements of the mixture and the mediator, and between mixture elements, the mediator, continuous effect modifiers, and the outcome through a joint kernel specification, and inherently controls for multiplicity.
+The nonparametric treatment of these relationships avoids explicit specification of parametric terms for all of the potential nonlinear and/or interaction terms in the high-dimensional exposure-response function.
 Our extension of causal mediation methodology that allows for a mixture of exposures is important for many environmental health applications.
+In the Bangladesh application, the use of our proposed BKMR-CMA approach uncovered patterns in the data that would have been completely missed using simpler, existing methods.

-We estimate the TE, NDE, NIE, and CDEs through simulation of counterfactuals from the posterior predictive distribution for each MCMC iteration and make inference from these posterior samples of the mediation effects.
-Our simulation shows our proposed BKMR--CMA approach performs better than current methods when the underlying data generation mechanisms is not adequately modeled as a collection of linear models.
-In the presence of complex data generation scenarios, we advise to use our approach over other methods, as BKMR--CMA does not place assumptions on the relationships between the mixture elements, mediator and outcome.
+We estimate the TE, NDE, NIE, and CDEs at fixed levels of the modifiers and for a fixed intervention in the exposures through simulation of counterfactuals from the posterior predictive distribution for each MCMC iteration and make inference from these posterior samples of the mediation effects.
+Our simulations show that our proposed BKMR-CMA and BKMR-CMA-VS approaches outperform current methods when the underlying data generation mechanisms are not adequately modeled as a collection of linear models.
+Additionally, our simulations show our method is unbiased even when complex relationships do not exist.
+As with any semiparametric formulation, when the true data generating mechanism is closely approximated by a simpler parametric model, it will not be as efficient as the parametric model.
+In the presence of complex data generation scenarios, we advise to use our approach over other methods, as BKMR-CMA does not place assumptions on the relationships between the mixture elements, mediator and outcome.
+In this work our goal was estimation, so we focused on the performance of BKMR-CMA and BKMR-CMA-VS with respect to bias, rMSE, and interval coverage.
+If one were explicitly interested in hypothesis testing, other frequentist approaches may be preferable.
+We do note that Scott and Berger (2010) explained that treating the probability parameter in the spike-and-slab formulation of the variable selection procedure employed by BKMR ($\pi$ in Bobb et al. 2015) as an unknown parameter estimated from the data yields an automatic multiple-testing penalty.\citep{scott2010, bobb2015}